-Sowore, Jalingo: SERAP asks NJC to issue directives on citizens’ rights – The Sun Nigeria
+Sowore, Jalingo: SERAP Asks NJC to issue directives on citizens’ rights – The Sun Nigeria

 Lukman Olabiyi

-Socio-Economic Rights and Accountability Project (SERAP) has urged the Chief Justice of Nigeria and Chairman, National Judicial Council (NJC), Justice Ibrahim Tanko Muhammad, to urgently develop measures and issue directives to all courts to respond to the disturbing trends by state and federal governments to use the court as a tool to suppress citizens’ human rights.
+Socio-Economic Rights and Accountability Project, (SERAP) has urged Chief Justice of Nigeria and Chairman, National Judicial Council (NJC), Justice Ibrahim Tanko Muhammad to urgently develop measures and issue directives to all courts to respond to the disturbing trends by state governments and federal government to use the court as a tool to suppress citizens’ human rights.”

 Leave a Reply